 It’s impossible to help teens and young adults go through addiction therapy without including accountability.
 Above all, close relationships prevent relapse.
 Therefore, loved ones may contact your therapist to reveal your failure to adhere to recovery goals.
 This is sometimes necessary, however.

 Thanks to effective relationship counseling, your loved ones will praise you when you reach your goals.
 This builds self-esteem.
 Before long, you’ll recognize your loved ones are on your side.
-Ultimately, this is the goal of successful relationship therapy sessions.
+Ultimately, this is the goal of successful relationship therapy program sessions.